SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/04-HTCondor-Submitting.md

 Cluster 829 has been marked for removal.
 ~~~

-Or alternately:
+Sometimes it is useful to remove all your jobs.
+You can do that by specifying your username
+as argument for condor_rm:

 ~~~
 $ condor_submit tutorial01.submit
 Submitting job(s).
 1 job(s) submitted to cluster 829
-$ condor_rm 829.0
+$ condor_rm username
-Job 829.0 has been marked for removal.
+All jobs of user "username" have been marked for removal
 ~~~

 ## Job Requirements - A Basic OSG Job ##